 The Cameo: Shows up briefly in the movie as her parallel world counterpart.

 Defrosting Ice Queen: She first appears as a young woman with ambitions to become a state alchemist.
-She's also a Knight Templar with a My Country, Right or Wrong attitude toward Yoki and the military.
-After being defeated by Ed she begins to lighten up on her view, becoming Dante's new apprentice still hoping to become a state alchemist, but also hoping to become like Ed and make a difference in the world for the better.
+She also has a My Country, Right or Wrong attitude toward Yoki and the military.
+After being defeated by Ed she loosens up on her view, becoming Dante's new apprentice still hoping to become a state alchemist, but also hoping to become like Ed and make a difference in the world for the better.
 Tragically, she's never able to follow through on her newfound beliefs as Dante hijacks her body.

 Heel-Face Turn: After leaving the military and becoming Dante's student, she acts much more friendly and apologizes to the Elrics for her actions.

-Walking Spoiler: She is a rather minor character. and has relatively few tropes.
-She's rather unique in that most of these don't so much spoil her, but they come with being Dante's apprentice, and most of these spoilers are related to her actions.
+Walking Spoiler: She is a rather minor character and has relatively few tropes as a result.
+She's rather unique among characters in this category in that most of these don't so much spoil her, but they come with being Dante's apprentice, and most of these spoilers are related to her actions, not Lyra's.
 Reading Lyra's spoilers without caution reveals a LOT about why Dante is such a Walking Spoiler and they are NOT minor spoilers.
-Be warned.